 On July 25, 2019, City Council approved Ordinance Number 2019-35 which establishes the opportunity for City of St. Cloud residents whom occupy detached single family homes and duplexes to be able to keep up to 4 chickens in their backyards.
 In order to participate in this program, residents must obtain a Backyard Chicken Keeping Permit through the Planning and Zoning Division.
 Please contact the Planning and Zoning Division at 407-957-8427 or email@example.com for a copy of the application documents and Ordinance 2019-35.

 *Please Note*: If you wish to obtain a "Backyard Chicken-Keeping" Permit, you will need to participate in a "Chicken Keeping" class.
-The Osceola County UF/IFAS Extension Services offers the "Backyard Poultry Basics" class.
-For the convenience of St. Cloud’s residents, the class will be scheduled on a quarterly basis.
+The Orange County UF/IFAS Extension Services offers the "Backyard Poultry Basics" class.

 Registration for the backyard Chicken Keeping Class